jsbyrnes/BayesSplit/README.md

 Complex anisotropy in this case means either multiple layers or layers within which the fast-direction is not constant.

-This is for a project currently awaiting a funding decision, and will be reactivated if funding becomes available.
-In the mean time, feel free to download and contact me if you have any questions.
+This project is currently active.
+In the mean time, feel free to download and contact me if you have any questions, but there won't be docucmentation for use until publication (which is underway).